jross765/JGnuCashLibNTools/README.md

 # Compatibility
 ## System Compatibility
-Version 1.4 of the library has been tested with 5.4 on Linux (locale de_DE) and OpenJDK 17.0.
+Version 1.4 of the library has been tested with GnuCash 5.5 on Linux (locale de_DE) and
+OpenJDK 17.0.

+Java 11 or earlier won't work.

 ## Locale/Language Compatibility
 **Caution:** Will only work on systems with the following locale languages: